 Cranks & Tires

-The Four was also given a much more off-road worthy set of tires this time around.
-(Detailed specs to come) Perhaps a bit heavier and slower rolling, they made up for that with gobs of traction.
+The Four was also given a much more off-road worthy set of tires this time around with a Kenda Small Block 8 24 x 2.1.
+Perhaps a bit heavier and slower rolling, they made up for that with gobs of traction.
 Rocks, roots and loose dirt that would knock them off track before were met with confidence and speed.
 Plus, my kids said, “they look way cooler dad!”

 There are not a lot of other kids bike out there right now that have been thought out this well.
 If you are looking for a trail bike that can handle climbing and descending on mellow rides as well as some serious single track that will test the skills of any kid, the Zulu line-up has you covered.